tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 delegated credentials sent as extensions to any other certificate.

-The expected_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and it is considered invalid otherwise.
+The expected_cert_verify_algorithm field MUST be of a type advertised by the client in the SignatureSchemeList and is considered invalid otherwise.
 Clients that receive invalid delegated credentials MUST terminate the connection with an "illegal_parameter" alert.